 What do you mean by fair?

 There is no strict rule as to what will be fair.
-There are some factors that might help you make an assessment though.
+There are some factors that might help you make an assessment.

-Your, or your student's use, is likely to be fair if:
+Below are examples of where your, or your student’s use, is likely to be fair:

-You have, or your student has, only used enough of the source copyright material that is necessary to make the intended parodic or satirical point.
+- If you have, or your student has, only used enough of the source copyright material that is necessary to make the intended parodic or satirical point, this is likely to be fair.
 For example:

 - if you want to make a satirical comment about a film director’s portrayal of women, it is more likely to be fair if you have only used one relevant scene of the film, not the film in its entirety, to create a piece with subtitles or voiceover.